 - Attachments: Please attach your resume and cover letter.

-- In the subject line: Copy exactly the following position line: IPA Zambia - Project Development – Student Volunteer
+- In the subject line: Copy exactly the following position line: IPA Zambia – Research, Policy and Project Development – Student Volunteer

 Innovations for Poverty Action (IPA) is a research and policy nonprofit that discovers and promotes effective solutions to global poverty problems.
 IPA brings together researchers and decision-makers to design, rigorously evaluate, and refine these solutions and their applications, ensuring that the evidence created is used to improve the lives of the world’s poor.
 In recent decades, trillions of dollars have been spent on programs designed to reduce global poverty, but clear evidence on which programs succeed is rare, and when evidence does exist, decision-makers often do not know about it.
 IPA exists to bring together leading researchers and these decision-makers to ensure that the evidence we create leads to tangible impact on the world.
 Since its founding in 2002, IPA has worked with over 575 leading academics to conduct over 650 evaluations in 51 countries.
 This research has informed hundreds of successful programs that now impact millions of individuals worldwide.